connectthefuture/mediaphile/README.md

 ### Search sidecar XMP files for keywords

+NB!
+This feature requires the BeautifulSoup library to parse XMP-data.

 Example, search for any XMP-file with keywords=beach,sun,summer:

     $ photofile -t main_archive -i keywords=beach,sun,summer